j3soon/omni-3dgs-extension/README.md

 # open the `extension` folder in VSCode
 ```

 After modifying code, you can restart Isaac Sim to apply changes.
 The docker container can be re-used since the code is mounted as a volume.
 If the change is small, it is often faster to disable and re-enable the extension in the Isaac Sim UI.
-This can be done through `Window > Extensions > NVIDIA > General`, search `nerf`, and then un-toggle and re-toggle the extension.
+This can be done through `Window > Extensions > NVIDIA > General`, search `gsplat`, and then un-toggle and re-toggle the extension.

 ## Future Directions

-- Support multiple 3DGS/USD renderings in a single scene potentially through [Compositioning](https://docs.nerf.studio/extensions/blender_addon.html#compositing-nerf-objects-in-nerf-environments).
 - Communication between the renderer and the viewer is currently done through ZMQ IPC and JEPG compression.
 However it may be more efficient to use [CUDA IPC](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/0_Introduction/simpleIPC) to bypass copy between GPU memory and CPU memory.
 - Include more 3DGS renderers.